The public may be unaware of the falling price of solar panels, as cost is cited as the main reason not to install them.

 The impact of the Feed-in-Tariff

 Historically, one of the major motivations for investing in solar PV has been the Government’s Feed-in-Tariff (FiTs) programme.
-Through the scheme, electricity providers pay homeowners per kWh of electricity that is generated by their solar panels.
+Through the scheme, electricity providers paid homeowners per kWh of electricity that was generated by their solar panels.

-But the scheme has been scaled back in recent years which has had a damaging effect on the solar industry.
-Where homeowners were once offered £0.41p per kWh, the latest tariff now provides around £0.4p.
+But the scheme has been closed which has had a damaging effect on the solar industry.
+Where homeowners were once offered £0.41p per kWh, the latest tariff is now closed to applications.

-However, the ever decreasing installation price means that homeowners can still get a good return-on their investment.
+However, the ever decreasing installation price and the introduction of the smart export guarantee means that there may be some financial gain for some homeowners.
 That coupled with the amount of money residents could save on their energy bills shows that there is still a market for solar PV.

 Managing the reputation of solar panels